 - Teaching inhaler technique: With low cost digital technology how can we tell whether people with asthma have taken their inhaler correctly and offer tailored advice?

 - Scaling personalised asthma health advice: How can we automate Asthma UK’s personalised and empathic nurse advice channels to deliver 24/7 personalised asthma health advice?

 - Kay Boycott, Chief Executive, Asthma UK

 - Nina Blackett, Director of Digital Health, Asthma UK

-We welcome early career participants from across the clinical, the academic engineering and physical sciences and industrial communities to this Workshop.
-Attendance is FREE, but spaces are limited.
-Please apply for your place online.
+We welcomed early career participants from across the clinical, the academic engineering and physical sciences and industrial communities to this Workshop.
+Attendance was FREE, but spaces were limited.
 Academic and other non-commercial participants from the UK will be able to have reasonable travel expenses reimbursed (subject to the University of Cambridge’s standard conditions).

 Online applications’ deadline: 19th November, 2018

 The Workshop was put together by Professor David Clifton (Engineering Science, Oxford University) along with Professor Andrew Flewitt (Engineering Department, Cambridge University) for the EPSRC Fast Assessment and Treatment NetworksPlus.
 The Network promotes joined-up treatment in public health by taking a holistic view of clinical assessment and treatment pathways and developing solutions that deliver real impact on clinical treatment and patient outcomes.
 We will initiate new research collaborations in the UK engineering and physical sciences communities.